riyuzenn/hype/docs/plugins/index.md

 - `progress`:

     ```console
-    $ pip install hypecli[color]
+    $ pip install hypecli[progress]
     ```

-    Add a outstanding and awesome-rich progressbar for hype powered by <a href="" class="external-link">alive-progress</a>.
+    Add a outstanding and awesome-rich progressbar for hype powered by <a href="https://github.com/rsalmei/alive-progress" class="external-link"><b>alive-progress</b></a>.
 Alive progress makes it good and easier to work with progressbar.

 <br />